 Although most people have returned back to work by the time Lantern Festival comes around, they can still go out at night and enjoy the sight of hundreds of lanterns floating across the night sky.
 Lantern Festival is also a romantic holiday which some consider to be Chinese Valentine’s Day.
 What could be more romantic than spending the evening under a sky lit up with colorful lanterns?

-If you don’t have a sweetheart or you’re working as an English teacher with GTU in China and you’re living apart from your significant other, you can spend the evening with friends or family solving “lantern riddles”.
+If you don’t have a sweetheart or you’re working as an English teacher with Top Notch ESL in China and you’re living apart from your significant other, you can spend the evening with friends or family solving “lantern riddles”.
 This is a very old Chinese tradition where you write riddles on pieces of paper and attach them to lanterns which are hanging in your house.
 The riddles will usually be about Chinese characters, history, idioms or other Chinese cultural references.

 The riddles allow everyone to practice their problem-solving skills and also wordplay.
 Be careful not to invite too many witty friends along or else you won’t have the chance to solve any riddles before they do!
 If you’re really stumped, ask the person who wrote the riddle for a tip.
 It’s allowed.
 Regardless of how you spend Lantern Festival, it’s a great evening to make some lasting memories in China.